eightyfour/canny/mod/README.md

 ```

 **function:**
-Function will be called with the actual dom node instance (default these are textNodes -> functions can also return HTMLElement)
+Function will be called with the actual dom node instance (default these are textNodes) The return value will be rendered
+ as placeholder (functions can also return a HTMLElement)
 ```javascript
 whiskerCallback('item', {myFunction: function (node) {return 'string to render'}});
 ```

 **HTMLElement:**
-If you return a DOMElement then whisker will add it to the placeholder.
+If you return a DOMElement then whisker will replace the placeholder with it.
 ```javascript
 var div = document.createElement('div');
 div.innerHTML = 'string to render';